thetechstewart/docs/docs/websites/nginx/nginx-php-fpm-debian-8.md

 >
 > Anyway, it can be even better, so continue reading  :)

-#Performance tuning
+## Performance Tuning
 Performance is highly application and hardware dependent.
 This document will try to make some general advices on performance, and then will help you measure your application needs and size your linode to fine-tune the performance.

-##Nginx performance
+### Nginx Performance

-### Workers
+#### Workers

 First thing to check, is the number of processes running and the number of connections the server can handle.

-The worker_processes directive in `/etc/nginx/nginx.conf` is the number of system processes handling requests.
+The `worker_processes` directive in `/etc/nginx/nginx.conf` is the number of system processes handling requests.
 If this number is too big, there will be lots of context switches and therefore, a lot of time lost.
 On the other hand, a small number of processes will make some cores to be idle, and we want them working.

 A good approach is to match the workers number to the cores available in your system.
-Fin the "worker processes" directive in /etc/nginx/nginx.conf and set it to your number of cores:
+Fin the "worker processes" directive in `/etc/nginx/nginx.conf` and set it to your number of cores:

     worker_processes 4;

-The worker_connections directive is a bit harder to set.
-If you foresee few visitors, don't worry much and set it to 512, but if you are reading this you are likely expecting high traffic.
+The `worker_connections` directive is a bit harder to set.
+If you foresee few visitors, don't worry much and set it to `512`, but if you are reading this you are likely expecting high traffic.
 You should set this directive to the number of requests divided by the number of cores your server can handle.

-If your web app has an homogeneous behavior,
-i.e., it uses about the same memory and about the same cpu time each time it is called, it is easier to set a good value for *worker_connections*.
+If your web app has an homogeneous behavior, i.e., it uses about the same memory and about the same cpu time each time it is called, it is easier to set a good value for *worker_connections*.

 If not the case, the best way to find an appropriate value is by monitoring the production system.
 512 is a good starting point, and your target is to set this value as high as you can without "going over", without filling the memory, and keeping reasonable response times.
-To set this, just edit the "worker_connections" limit in "/etc/nginx/nginx.conf":
+To set this, just edit the `worker_connections` limit in `/etc/nginx/nginx.conf`:

     worker_connections 512;

 We can lower latency on our nginx server by allowing processes to accept several new connections at a time.
 Do this by uncommenting the following line in your `/etc/nginx/nginx.conf` file.

     multi_accept on;

-### Logging
+#### Logging

 Another way to improve performance is to reduce I/O. This can be done in several ways.
 One of them is reduce or even disable logging: if you don't need access log, disable them.
-It is done by adding the following directives to "/etc/nginx/nginx.conf":
+It is done by adding the following directives to `/etc/nginx/nginx.conf`:

     access_log off;
     log_not_found off;

 Another less dramatic solution, is to keep logs in memory until a certain buffer is filled, and then flush them to disk.
 They can also be compressed, which will cause an small cpu overhead but will result in less disk writing.
 You can add "flush=#m" to the "access_log" directive in the following way: